Our Elearning page with updates from our November 2013 parent meetings can be found in the Our Community section on our school website.

 The curriculum is underpinned by, and consistent with, what is outlined in The New Zealand Curriculum 2007 and the official Religious Education curriulum for primary Catholic schools in Aotearoa New Zealand.

 St Mary's staff and students are expected to live the gospel values as "With Christ As Our Centre We Strive For Excellence"

 The school was opened at the present site in 1924 with the name of St Michael's.
 St Michael's was the only parish in Rotorua at the time.
 St Mary's Church in Seddon Street was opened in 1954 and our school took on the name St Mary's when the present St Michael's School opened in 1958.
 The Sisters of St Joseph staffed the school for many years and in 1982 St Mary's was integrated with the state system.
 As an integrated school we have a maximum roll of 400 students.

-Families from right across the socio-economic spectrum and from a wide cross section of cultures are attracted to the school.
-St Mary's School is categorised as a Decile 5 school.
+Families from right across the socio-economic spectrum and from a wide cross section of cultures are a part of the school community.
+St Mary's is categorised as a decile 5 school.

-The school has seventeen classrooms, a hall, heated swimming pool, playing field, adventure playground and astroturf area.
+The school has eighteen classrooms, a hall, heated swimming pool, playing field, adventure playground and astroturf area.